Our commitment and legal obligations

 Content and resources hosted on Workflow have been added by our user community that is made up of thousands of staff and students.
 As such the accessibility of content will vary between Workflow sites.
 Although our aim is for teaching, learning and assessment resources built in and/or uploaded to Workflow to be fully accessible to all users, it is not possible to guarantee this.

 You may access third party content and resources that reside outside of Workflow.
-These may be hosted or supported by the University or may be third party services or websites.
+These may be hosted or supported by the University or subsidiaries, or may be third party services or websites.
 Consequently, we can’t guarantee that every part of UAL’s Workflow is accessible.
 We view accessibility as a process of continuous improvement in response to our users and the wider technical environment and we aim to do better.

 At the time of writing this statement, the following system and content issues are of greatest impact to users.